ICSpark/intro-to-web-dev/05 - Functions/cookie-clicker.md

 ```

 ## Stretch Goal
 1. Display a congratulatory message every 50 clicks.
-Hint: Use an if statement
+Hint: Use an if statement and the modulus (%) operator
 2. Add multiple cookies on the page and keep track of clicks for each cookie being clicked on.